NetFabric/NetFabric.Numerics/src/NetFabric.Numerics.Angle/README.md

-﻿# NetFabric.Numerics.Angle
+﻿# NetFabric.Numerics.Angle: Strongly-Typed Angle Implementation

-**NetFabric.Numerics.Angle** provides a strongly-typed implementation of an angle.
+**NetFabric.Numerics.Angle** offers a robust, strongly-typed angle implementation.

-> WARNING:
+> **Important:**
-> **NetFabric.Numerics.Angle** makes use of [generic math](https://learn.microsoft.com/en-us/dotnet/standard/generics/math) features only available in .NET 7 and C# 11.
-> Make sure you are using a compatible version of the framework before using this library.
-> For older versions of .NET, please use [NetFabric.Angle](https://github.com/NetFabric/NetFabric.Angle) instead.
+> Please be aware that **NetFabric.Numerics.Angle** leverages [generic math](https://learn.microsoft.com/en-us/dotnet/standard/generics/math) capabilities, which are exclusive to .NET 7 and C# 11.
+Ensure that you are using a compatible version of the framework before integrating this library.
+If you're working with older versions of .NET, consider using [NetFabric.Angle](https://github.com/NetFabric/NetFabric.Angle) instead.

 ``` csharp
 using NetFabric.Numerics.Angle;